UMich-BipedLab/ROB101-ExtrinsicCalibrationProblem/README.md

 # ROB101-Optimization Problem
 ## Overview
 This package demonstrates how to use the naive gradient decent algorithm and the Hessian method to calibrate a LiDAR and a camera.
-For more details about this package, please read the textbook.
+For more details about this package, please read the textbook at [here](https://github.com/michiganrobotics/rob101).

 * Authors: Bruce JK Huang and Jessy W. Grizzle
-* Maintainer: [Bruce JK Huang](https://www.brucerobot.com/), brucejkh[at]gmail.com
+* Maintainer: [Bruce JK Huang](https://www.BrucebotStudio.com/), brucejkh[at]gmail.com
 * Affiliation: [The Biped Lab](https://www.biped.solutions/), the University of Michigan

-This package has been tested under **MATLAB 2020a** on **Ubuntu 18.04** and **MacOs Catalina (10.15.7)**.
+This package has been tested under **MATLAB 2020a** on **Ubuntu 18.04**, **MacOs Catalina (10.15.7)**, and MacOs Big Sur (11.6).

 ## How To Start